Frequently Asked Questions

 What does sourcing entail?

-We get hired to find all the yummy details (and sometimes harrowing details) of any garment or accessory a client dreams up.
+We get hired to find all the yummy details (and sometimes harrowing details) of any garment or accessory a brand dreams up.
 We reserve the right to “call it” when a piece is just too hard to find, and we pivot and find alternative solutions which are always well-communicated and agreed-upon.
 Sourcing makes or breaks a collection, and always requires impeccable taste and organization to do it successfully, which is where we shine.